 When the energy is about to run out, the torque at the end of the winding spring is minimum (the torque lever is shortest), and the output force also decreases accordingly.
 Therefore, the transmission power needs to be increased to maintain the operation of the mechanical watch.

 Regulator of Mechanical Watches

-A device for adjusting the timing of the watch.
+A device for adjusting the timing of the custom mechanical watch.
 Change the effective length of the hairspring to adjust the oscillation period of the balance wheel.
 The regulator consists of a regulator ring, outer clamp, inner clamp, or double inner clamp.
 It is mounted as a component on the balance cock through a shock absorber set.
 The hairspring passes through the inner and outer clamps, and springs in between when it expands, contacting with the inner and outer clamps.
 At this time, the working length of the hairspring is from the clamp to the fixed point of the inner stud.

 Jewel Bearings of Mechanical Watches

 The jewel bearings inside the mechanical watch movement can effectively improve the service life of the watch movement and reduce wear and tear.
 Of course, it is not that the more jewel bearings, the better the movement.
 Generally speaking, the more jewel bearings, the more complex the structure of the movement, which can also reflect the design style of the watch.